We currently have two vacancies:

 · Time worked beyond contracted working hours will be claimed back as Time Off In Lieu (TOIL) within a reasonable period of time

 What sort of person are we looking for?

-Experience of The Scout Association is not essential, but experience within the youth or charity sectors are desirable.
-You will be an excellent communicator, both verbally with passion and enthusiasm, and comfortable producing written content and presentation material.
-Prospective volunteers will feel enthused by your energy and persuasive skills, assisting them to find the perfect role within our organisation to contribute to their local community.
+Experience of The Scout Association is not essential, but experience within the youth, charity or learning and educational development sectors are desirable.
+You will be an excellent communicator, both verbally with passion and enthusiasm, and comfortable sharing materials in a written and face-to-face environment.
+Our volunteers will feel enthused by your energy and persuasive skills, assisting them to find the best role within our organisation to contribute to their local community.

 The role involves managing and making best use of your own time and showing that you are self-motivated.
 Flexibility in your role is essential; at times you will be looked upon as a catalyst for a new project, and at other times you act in a facilitative or coaching capacity to volunteers.
 By being sensitive to the volunteers you are working with, you will demonstrate a pragmatic approach to tactfully managing relationships.
 Scouting is a values-based organisation; as a key member of the team, you will demonstrate your commitment to these in the course of your activities.